 CHP investigates two confirmed Mpox cases

-The first case involves a 52-year-old male patient with good past health.
-He had developed a localised rash since August 24 and later visited the Wan Chai Male Social Hygiene Clinic of the DH on August 29.
-He has been admitted to Princess Margaret Hospital (PMH) and he is now in stable condition.
-The patient claimed that he did not have high-risk exposure during the incubation period.
+The first case involves a 21-year-old male patient with good past health.
+He had developed localised skin ulcer and enlarged lymph nodes since August 13.
+He visited the Yau Ma Tei Male Social Hygiene Clinic of the DH on August 14.
+He has been admitted to Princess Margaret Hospital and he is in stable condition.
+An initial investigation revealed that he had high-risk exposure in Hong Kong during the incubation period.

-Initial investigations revealed that both patients had no travel history during the incubation periods.
 The CHP has not yet identified epidemiological linkages between these two patients.
 No epidemiological linkages between these two cases and other confirmed cases recorded in Hong Kong earlier have been found so far either.
-The CHP is continuing its epidemiological investigations of the cases, including the high-risk exposure history of the patients during the incubation periods, contact tracing and infection source investigations.
+The CHP's epidemiological investigations of the cases are ongoing, including contact tracing and infection source investigations.
 The CHP will report the cases to the World Health Organization and the relevant authority of the Mainland.

 The Government has activated the Alert level of the preparedness and response plan for the disease in September last year and will continue to assess the risk in view of the latest scientific evidence and situation, and implement corresponding control measures.